-Bull Mountain Trail is a 8.8 mile moderately trafficked loop trail located near Dahlonega, GA that features a river and is rated as moderate.
+Bull Mountain Trail is a 8.8 mile moderately trafficked loop trail located near Dahlonega, Georgia that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Directions from Dahlonega: Take GA Hwy.
 52 west for 8.5 miles to Grizzle Store.
 Turn right onto Nimblewell Road and continue for 2 miles.
 Turn right onto Forest Service Road 28-1 and follow signs for the Bull Mountain parking area on Forest Service Road 83.